allenai/scifact/README.md

 ## Make full-pipeline predictions

 Since the test set is not public, you can't recreate the test set metrics reported in Table 4.
-However, you can make predictions on the test set
+However, you can make predictions on the test set; see above.

 ## Dataset